Varcus-Solutions/VlcMedia-ue5-vlc4/README.md

 # VlcMedia

-Unreal Engine 4 Media Framework plug-in using the Video LAN Codec (libvlc).
+Unreal Engine 5 Media Framework plug-in using the Video LAN Codec (libvlc v4).

 ## About